-The record date for determining the Shareholders entitled to receive notice (the "Notice") of and vote at the Meeting is the close of business on April 24, 2024 (the "Record Date").
+The record date for determining the Shareholders entitled to receive notice of and vote at the Meeting is the close of business on April 25, 2025 (the "Record Date").
 Only Shareholders whose names have been entered in the applicable register of Shareholders as of 5:00 p.m.
 (Eastern Time) on the Record Date are entitled to receive notice of and vote at the Meeting.
 Those Shareholders of record will be included in the list of Shareholders prepared as of the Record Date and will be entitled to vote the Common Shares recorded therein at the Meeting.
-We intend to mail the Notice on or about May 8, 2024 to all Shareholders entitled to vote at the Meeting.
+We intend to mail a notice of internet availability to all Shareholders entitled to vote at the Meeting on May 15, 2025.